RobinRehn/RobinRehn/README.md

 ## Hi there 👋

+I'm an aspiring data analyst, transitioning from marketing to data analytics.
+I will use this space as a portfolio.

 <!--
 **RobinRehn/RobinRehn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.